StanForever/awesome-websites/README.md

 * [http://www.essaytyper.com](http://www.essaytyper.com/) : The finals are right around the corner and you need to finish your essay?
 You’re in luck!
 * [https://ecsworkshop.com](https://ecsworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Fargate, ECS, and possibly even Docker container workflow. :whale:
 * [https://www.easycron.com](https://www.easycron.com/) : EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval. :watch:
+* [https://www.etymonline.com](https://www.etymonline.com/) : Gives you the history and derivation of any word.
+Check it out here.

 ## F :
 * [http://www.foxebook.net](http://www.foxebook.net/) : Amazing Free eBook Download Site.
 Newest Free eBook Share.
 Free Download PDF, EPUB, MOBI eBooks. :books: